lsolano/docs/nunit/Author-Attribute.md

 }
 ```

-**Note:** you can currently only have one Author attribute per fixture or test.
+**Note:** From NUnit version 3.7  you can have multiple Author attributes per fixture or test.
+Before version 3.7 you could only have one Author attribute  per fixture or test.